decision-press/bootstrapping-ai/pillar2-kernel/pillar2-kernel.v2.1.5.md

 • no vibe-based epistemology
 • no structureless shortcuts

-Pillar 2 KERNEL is the spine of BOOTSTRAPING-AI.
+Pillar 2 KERNEL is the spine of BOOTSTRAPPING-AI.

 8. SHORT SUMMARY
 Pillar 2 is the machine that keeps the Witness System from lying to itself.
 It defines how we collaborate, how meaning stays structured, how drift is stopped, how resets work, and how syntax actually matters.